 - For certification purposes, candidates must have a minimum of 1-year cumulative work experience in 1 or more of the 7 domains of the SSCP.

-The Certified Information Systems Security Professional (CISSP) is the most globally recognized certification in the information security market and is more oriented towards those in or aiming for a leadership role.
-The CISSP covers a broad spectrum of topics to ensure its relevance across all disciplines in the field of cyberecurity, and develops the skills needed to design, build, and maintain a secure business environment.
+The Certified Information Systems Security Professional (CISSP) is the most globally recognized certification in the information security market.
+It is more oriented towards those in or aiming for a leadership role.
+The CISSP covers a broad spectrum of topics to ensure its relevance across all disciplines in the field of cyberecurity.
+It develops the skills needed to design, build, and maintain a secure business environment.